Skip to main content

 If you are a business plan customer, you have plenty of customization options to make webhooks work in a multitude of scenarios.

-First of, you can customize the type of HTTP request being made.
+First off, you can customize the type of HTTP request being made.
 Secondly, you can supply custom HTTP headers that might be required by your endpoint.
 Thirdly, in addition to the response data, you can supply custom URL parameters like API-Keys or similar.
 Lastly, we also allow adding HTTP Basic Auth credentials.

 In addition to these options, you also have the choice to extend the data structure.
 Below, you can see the difference in the payload to decide which is more applicable for your use case.